How can I pray for you today?

 Sometimes the present trials, human sufferings, or life situations are too hard to carry by ourselves.
 Sometimes we cannot bear what is going on alone and are in need of others to lift us up spiritually.
 Sometimes we just need to be nourished and strengthened by the communal prayers of the Church and those who are around us.

 We all need prayers.

 If there is something that I can pray for you, please let me know.
 It is my honor and duty as a priest to do so!
 I ask that you keep me in your prayers as well.
-Please pray that I am kept safe from evil, have enough strength and wisdom, as well as humility and a servant’s heart, to serve the Holy Mother Church as a priest of the Lord Jesus Christ.
+Please pray that I am kept safe from evil, have enough strength and wisdom for the journey, as well as humility and a servant’s heart to serve Holy Mother Church as a priest of the Lord Jesus Christ.

 May God bless and keep you,

 viet nam | united states of america | kansas | texas | congregation of the most holy redeemer | diocese of fort worth | archdiocese for the military services | united states air and space forces | english – español – tiếng việt | may 22, 2012 – june 29, 2013 | holy trinity seminary | st. mary’s seminary | ba – gcsf – ma – mdiv – stb | university of dallas – creighton university – university of st. thomas – st. mary’s seminary and university